diuz2beri/GetReady/README.md

 # GetReadySamoa
-Get Ready site for Samoa
+Core Files for Samoa Get Ready Web app
+Built on HTML5,CSS and Javascript